-The Execute Workflow node is used to run a different workflow on the host machine that runs n8n.
+Use the Execute Workflow node to run a different workflow on the host machine that runs n8n.

 The Execute Workflow node has two properties:

-- Source: This field is used to specify from where to get the workflow's information.
+- Source: this field specifies from where to get the workflow's information.

 - Local File

 - Workflow: this field contains information about the workflow, such as the workflow ID, URL, or a file.